mzelling/repliclust/docs/source/specifying_an_archetype.rst

 In this case, all clusters must overlap less than 50%, but we permit much smaller overlaps.
 This choice increases the variability of synthetic data sets because within the range of 0.001 to 0.5 we leave the actual overlaps to chance.
-For example, the clusters in the second data set from the left overlap more than those in the third data set.
 Such variation may or not be helpful for your application.

 Cluster Aspect Ratios
 ^^^^^^^^^^^^^^^^^^^^^